ubl-chj/mirador-monorepo/README.md

 This contains https://github.com/ProjectMirador/mirador split into distribution packages.

+1. `@mirador/actions`: Redux Actions for Mirador
+2. `@mirador/custom-components`: Custom Components for Mirador
-1. `mirador-react-component` : An importable React Component.
+3. `@mirador/react-component` : An importable React Component.
-2. `mirador-viewer` : The default implementation of the mirador-react-component.
-3. `mirador-react-implementation` : A React implementation of the mirador-react-component.
+4. `@mirador/react-implementation` : A React implementation of the mirador-react-component.

+The upstream (`mirador-viewer`) is symlinked in packages to the react-component

 ### Synchronize upstream (pre-release)
 To pull ProjectMirador/Mirador into packages, execute this: